canneth/hello-friend/backend/README.md

 1) Serve information required by the frontend on request to exposed API routes
 2) Interface directly with the database
 3) Handle user authentication and authorization
+4) Send events to the WebSocket server immediately after relevant database manipulations (eg. when a new message is POSTed)

-## The Web Socket Server
+### The Web Socket Server

-The WebSocket server manages message traffic in all on-going chats.
+The WebSocket server listens to events coming from .

 Its main responsibilities are to:
-1) Act as the first point of contact for messages posted by users
-2) Send requests to the main server to persist messages in the database
+1) Listen to events from the main server
-3) Broadcast the new message(s) to the intended receipients
+2) Control broadcast traffic
+3) Act as a forwarder for events sent from the main server to active clients